 new creation revealed that, even on its bald, skinny tires, it was still very sure-footed due to the complex and expensive transfer cases in the drivetrain.
 And, although the car looked slow, it still drove fast … much too fast for safety.
 Clearly, there was more work to be done.

-Removing the center and rear differentials were real tests of our ability with the cutting torch, but worth the effort.
+Removing the center and rear differentials were real tests of our abilities with the cutting torch, but worth the effort.
 The handling began to get skittery enough to slow down even our most intrepid hot-foot.
 To make the car safer still, the front and rear anti-roll bars were removed, and one of the spark plug leads disconnected to reduce the power output.
 This combination made it almost impossible to exceed the 55 mph speed limit.
 The suspension modifications gave the car a very predictable feel.
 Entering a corner at almost any speed produced plowing and loud complaints from the tires, excellent indications of excessive speed.
 This in sharp contrast to the original 4000S Quattro, in which any corner could confidently be entered at virtually any speed — very dangerous.

 Our finished project is everything we hoped it would be.
 It is, we feel, much safer for the average driver, and the small amount of labor that went into the project will no doubt be more than offset by a reduction in speeding tickets and radio thefts.